realdcre/becometrustedinstaller/README.md

 These three scripts all do pretty much the same.
 They use NtObjectManager to get the processname from TrustedInstaller.exe to create a child process of it.
 By doing so, you get a Powershell/CMD or File Explorer window/terminal with TrustedInstallers permission.

+# What is the Executable doing?
+The executable is just a wrapper for the .ps1 scripts to make them feel nicer.
+Make sure TrustedInstaller.exe is running!

 # roadmap
-- Package into a singular .exe file
+- Package into a singular .exe file (done to part)
 - (create a script that can run core windows services as TrustedInstaller out of the box)